Are you worried about a stock market sell-off? Buy This Best Vanguard ETF - ExBulletin

 The Vanguard Value ETF is huge: with over $170 billion in net assets, 340 equity holdings, and an expense ratio of just 0.04%.

-The median market cap of each stock is $126.8 billion, so the fund primarily targets large-cap value stocks.
-The average price-to-earnings (P/E) ratio of an ETF stock is 19.3 and the price-to-earnings (P/E) ratio is 2.8, compared to an average P/E ratio of 26.1 and a P/B. of 4.5 in the Vanguard S&P 500 ETF (FLIGHT 1.00%).
+The median market capitalization of each stock is $126.8 billion, so the fund is primarily targets large-cap value stocks.
+The average price-to-earnings (P/E) ratio of an ETF stock is 19.3 and the price-to-earnings (P/E) ratio is 2.8, compared to an average P/E ratio of 26.1 and a P/B. of 4.5 in the Vanguard S&P 500 ETF (NYSEMKT: VOL).
 Additionally, the Vanguard Value ETF yield is a much better 2.4% versus 1.3% for the Vanguard S&P 500 ETF.

 When we look at each fund's sector allocation, it's easy to see why the Vanguard Value ETF has a higher yield and lower multiple than the Vanguard S&P 500 ETF.